 Ofcom said it "intends that calls to 080 (Freephone) numbers will be made free from all telephones.
 At present some phone companies, particularly mobile providers, charge for calls to such numbers."

-Since the changes are large and will affect all telecoms operators and most businesses across the UK, Ofcom is allowing 18 months from the conclusion of the review to the introduction of the changes.
+Since the changes are large and will affect all telecoms operators and most businesses across the UK, Ofcom has confirmed the change will come into place in June 2015.

 Things seem to be taking a while, though, as Ofcom announced the plans a year ago and hoped to have them finalised by 2013.
 See also: Ofcom pushes for free 0800 number calls from mobiles.